Merhbene/Basket-pricing-using-Neural-Networks/README.md

 The client wants to explore novel methodologies for accelerating the pricing of exotic derivatives.

 ### Goal:
+ANN approach to reduce the computing time of pricing financial options

+We test the ANN approach on
+three different solvers, including the closed-form solution for the Black-Scholes equation

-The goal is to build a neural network model for [pricing](https://www.investopedia.com/articles/optioninvestor/07/options_beat_market.asp#:~:text=These%20include%20the%20current%20stock,market%20value%20of%20an%20option) European [Basket options](https://www.investopedia.com/terms/b/basketoption.asp) under [Black-Scholes](https://www.investopedia.com/terms/b/blackscholes.asp) assumptions and compare the prices with [Monte-Carlo](https://www.goddardconsulting.ca/option-pricing-monte-carlo-index.html) simulations.
+The goal is to build and train a neural network model for [pricing](https://www.investopedia.com/articles/optioninvestor/07/options_beat_market.asp#:~:text=These%20include%20the%20current%20stock,market%20value%20of%20an%20option) European [Basket options](https://www.investopedia.com/terms/b/basketoption.asp) under [Black-Scholes](https://www.investopedia.com/terms/b/blackscholes.asp) assumptions and compare the results with other traditional numerical solver.

 ### Steps: